-Infill patterns conform the interior structure of a 3D printed part and they have a significant effect on your part’s print time, filament consumption, flexibility, strength, weight, and what it can be used for.
+Infill patterns conform to the interior structure of a 3D printed part and they have a significant effect on your part’s print time, filament consumption, flexibility, strength, weight, and what it can be used for.

-Most people make the mistake of assuming that these factors are only dependent on the number of shells/perimeters and the infill density, however, there is a good reason that Cura offers 13 different infill patterns, since there is much to consider when choosing an infill pattern for a particular part.
+Most people make the mistake of assuming that these factors are only dependent on the number of shells/perimeters and the infill density, however, there is a good reason that Cura offers 13 different infill patterns since there is much to consider when choosing an infill pattern for a particular part.

 Infill patterns have benefits, but also drawbacks.
 There are important factors to consider when choosing a pattern for your parts, such as strength, print duration, and flexibility of the finished product.
-These different properties can make one pattern more desirable than another depending on what you intend to do with the part afterwards.
+These different properties can make one pattern more desirable than another depending on what you intend to do with the part afterward.

 In this article, I will go over the different infill patterns that are available, when to use them (depending on the strength that the print requires), how to make a 3d print stronger, and more!

 In Short; The combination of a rectilinear pattern with a 100% infill shows the highest tensile strength with a value of 36.4 Mpa.
 This is only true, however, if the forces applied follow the same direction as the infill layers.
 For most prints, the overall strongest pattern is honeycomb with an infill of about 50%.

 The source for this information can be found in this 2016 study here.

 Now, without any further ado, let’s get started!

 - Different infill patterns and their use

 - How do infill patterns and density affect printing time?